We are addicted to foam and lather.

-These are the Surfactants of choice for us here at The Naked Chemist, because they are gentle enough to use even on babies skin.
+These are the surfactants of choice for me, because they are gentle enough to use even on babies skin.

 These surfactants are often used in heavy thick creams, such as hand or body creams.

-These are useful where lots of lather is not really necessary, i.e., for use in dishwashers and front loading washing machines.
+These are useful where lots of lather is not really necessary, such as for use in dishwashers and front loading washing machines.